andersource/andersource.github.io/_posts/2025-05-05-imbalanced-learning.markdown

 ## Optimizing Away

-Now that all the actors are on stage, let's roll our sleeves and get our hands dirty.
+Now that all the actors are on stage, let's roll up our sleeves and get our hands dirty.

 First, we'll take a step back from looking at individual instances, and look at the relationship between positive and negative instances, based on $$ \beta $$, the positive class prevalence.
 To that end, we'll replace individual $$ \hat{y_i} $$ and $$ 1 - \hat{y_i} $$ with their respective expectations, $$ x $$ and $$ z $$.
 Further, our assumed tradeoff curve constrains one by the other; let's reframe the loss as a function of $$ x $$ (also dependent on $$ \alpha $$, $$ \beta $$, and $$ p $$.)